PrestaShop/docs/src/content/1.7/modules/concepts/pdf.md

 * `HTMLTemplateSupplyOrderForm`

 > If your shop is available for the European Union, the GDPR module *must* be installed
-> this means you can generate another PDF thanks to the class named `HTMLTemplatePSGDPRModule`.
+> This means you can generate another PDF thanks to the class named `HTMLTemplatePSGDPRModule`.
 This PDF will contains all the Customer Information.

 To guess the hook for each template, we can look at the `HTMLTemplate` abstract Class: